marczz/rest-sphinx-memo/source/ReST.rst

 In the same way than explicit :ref:`indirect hyperlink` when we use a target defined elsewhere we have use a trailing underscore.

-In the last example we use the label ``internal`` which is placed before the following section.
+In the last example we use the label ``explicit_target`` placed before a section at the beginning of this document.

 .. list-table::